GPUOpen-Tools/radeon_raytracing_analyzer/documentation/source/tlas_viewer.rst

 using a preset control style (described later).

 Pressing the "R" key in all camera modes will reset the camera to its default position.
+This is useful to recover from disorientation such as losing sight of the scene in the 3D view.

 It is possible to select an instance within the scene by clicking on any mesh within the viewport.
 Multiple instances can be selected by holding down the Ctrl key